North Korea toughens rules of entry to sea to fight virus

 North Korea has maintained no single virus case has been found on its territory, a claim widely questioned by outside experts.
 Despite its claim, North Korea has swiftly sealed its borders, flew out diplomats and isolated residents with symptoms.
 A major outbreak in North Korea could have devastating consequences because of its broken health care system and a chronic lack of medicines.

 North Korea has previously mentioned a restriction on entering the sea.
-Sunday's report came after South Korea's spy service told lawmakers Friday that the North’s anti-virus steps included a ban on fishing and salt production, as well as and the lockdown of the capital, Pyongyang, northern Jagang province and other areas.
+Sunday's report came after South Korea's spy service told lawmakers Friday that the North’s anti-virus steps included a ban on fishing and salt production at sea, as well as and the lockdown of the capital, Pyongyang, northern Jagang province and other areas.

-Lawmakers who attended Friday's closed-door briefing also cited the National Intelligence Service as saying that North Korea executed an official for breaching regulations restricting the import of goods in August and a money changer for a falling exchange in October,
+Lawmakers who attended the closed-door briefing also cited the National Intelligence Service as saying that North Korea executed an official for breaching regulations restricting the import of goods in August and a money changer for a falling exchange rate in October.

 Ha Tae-keung, one of the lawmakers, quoted the agency as saying North Korean leader Kim Jong Un is displaying “excessive anger” and taking “irrational measures” over the pandemic and its economic impact.